mrseanryan/gpt-multi-atomic-agents/clients/gpt-maa-ts/README.md

 ## Example

+As an Example, consider the domain of household maintenance agents which operate a Lawn Mower robot and a Waste Disposer robot.

+There is one agent for mowing the lawn (the 'Lawn Mower' agent), and another agent for disposing of waste (the 'Waster Disposer' agent).

+By collaborating together, the agents can complete the greater task of clearing and mowing the lawn, and then cleaning up afterwards.

 Agents are declared in terms of input and output functions.

 First, we define the functions which the Lawn Mower agent will use: